MicrosoftDocs/visualstudio-docs/docs/code-quality/reliability-warnings.md

 ---
 # Reliability warnings

 Reliability warnings support library and application reliability, such as correct memory and thread usage.

-## In This Section
+The reliability rules include:

 |Rule|Description|
 |----------|-----------------|